 All of these questions and many more allow one to enter into The Great Conversation of philosophy.
 Come join us in this philosophical conversation of awe and wonder by putting yourself into a better position to contribute to these great ideas!

-Philosophy is the pursuit of truth.
-As a discipline, it relies on careful reasoning to investigate the great questions of existence: Does God exist?
-What is human nature?
-What can I know?
-How should I live my life?
-Our modern scientific age has provided knowledge leading to technological advancements which have elevated social conditions, but it is doubtful this enough for a flourishing society.
+How can this practical for you as a college student?
+Well, our modern scientific age has provided knowledge leading to technological advancements which have elevated social conditions, but it is doubtful this enough for a flourishing society.
 In studying the great ideas and thinkers of history, the student’s mind is stretched and nourished, able to think more clearly and to see problems in a new light.
+Furthermore, by knowing more about yourself and reality, you can contribute more to society as a flourishing citizen.
 Philosophy is valuable in its own right, but it can also provide a foundation for careers in teaching, legal studies, professional writing and journalism.

 "We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."

 "Strong minds discuss ideas, average minds discuss events, weak minds discuss people."